craigpastro/todoapp/README.md

 # A simple CRUD app

-Still lots to do.
+Still lots to do:
+- Use grpc-gateway instead of gin
 - Tests
 - Tracing
-- Other storage
+- Other storage: redis, dynamodb, ...?

 ## Run the app